hugofolloni/heyo-discord-bot/english/README.md

 .avatar (arg) : returns the profile picture from an user "@...".

+.blackjack (arg) : mini-game blackjack game. '.blackjack help' to see what to do.

 .champ (campeão) : returns the op.gg page from the League champion.

 .cotacao (arg): returns the current price for the selected currency converted to BRL (reais).
 BTC = Bitcoin, USD = Dolar, EUR = Euro.